Evgenia Medvedeva: 2016–2017 season: Eight world records and second World title

 In March 2017, she competed at the World Championships, held in Helsinki, Finland.
 Ranked first in both segments, she set the world for record points in the free skate (154.40 points) and combined score (233.41 points), becoming the first female skater to break the 230-point mark in the combined total score.
 Her overall score was 15.28 points higher than silver medalist Kaetlyn Osmond.
 Medvedeva was the only skater in the competition to receive 10.00s in performance as part of the component score.
 She became the first female skater to win back-to-back world titles in 16 years (since Michelle Kwan in 2000 and 2001), and the first Russian woman ever to successfully defend her world title.

 In April 2017, Medvedeva competed on Team Russia at the 2017 World Team Trophy held in Tokyo, Japan.
-She placed first in the short program with a new world record score of 80.85, becoming the first female skater to break the 80-point mark for the ladies' short program score.
-She placed first again in the free skate with another world record score of 160.46, becoming the first female skater to break the 160-point mark for the ladies' free skating score.
+She placed first in the short program with a new world record score of 80.85, becoming the first female skater to break the 80-point mark for the women's short program score.
+She placed first again in the free skate with another world record score of 160.46, becoming the first female skater to break the 160-point mark for the women's free skating score.
 Medvedeva contributed the maximum 24 points and helped Team Russia win their second consecutive silver medal while Team Japan and Team USA won gold and bronze respectively.
 Even though the combined total score was not given at the event, ISU later ratified her combined world record total score of 241.31; thus, Medvedeva became the first female skater to break the 240-point mark in the combined total score.
 She stated, "I went out on the ice absolutely calm, there was no shadow of a doubt or lack of confidence in me.”